sitevision/envision/packages/envision-docs/src/pages/utils/colors.md

 ## Status colors <span class="env-badge env-badge--info">2023.02</span>

-Status colors are UI colors that are used to signal a status, for example if a user is logged in or when new messages has arrived.
+Status colors are UI colors that are used to signal a status, for example if a user is logged in or when new messages have arrived.

 Status colors has a main color and a a matching contrast color for text.